 Tim Brown suggests that the creative leader’s key role is a Player-Coach; “The best coaches today in sports are often ones that played themselves,” Brown says.
 “They understand what the players are going through.
 They can empathize, and we think that’s pretty important.”

 Installing ‘best fit’ technology as integrative innovation management and implementation levers to collect, evaluate and process creative ideas as well as to align strategy and goals and drive accountability.
 Where software, enterprises, and people streamline the journey of one idea to market, accelerating the innovation process and responding to the customer need faster than the competition.
 By maximizing people’s creative abilities and unlocking their innovation potential, in being, thinking and doing things differently people are engaged and enabled to embed innovation into everyday activity.
-Where innovation becomes a habitual part of the ‘way things get done’ in the business enterprise.
+Where innovation becomes a habitual part of the ‘way things get done’ in the business enterprise., within an innovation culture.
 Where people feel and are free to self-express, co-operate, collaborate and reciprocate in applying their learning’s within a supportive innovation culture to identify and creatively solving business challenges and implement them as true innovations.

 Start by making innovation a habit

 At ImagineNation™, we have learned (most often the hard way) that innovation works best when;

 - Leaders work with, understand and acknowledge ‘what is’ in terms of understanding your unique current enterprise cultural messages and range of business problems.

 - Leaders strategically choose what type of innovation to pursue, because innovation is fluid and not a one type fits all solution.

 - Leaders boldly dare to engage people in exploring blue oceans and articulating ‘what could be’ in terms of improving your customer’s experience of your products, processes, and services.

 How have we handled making innovation a habit for our clients?